Future Directions in the Theory of Graph Machine Learning: Expressive Power of GNNs

 \paragraph{Challenge II.5: Towards a formal trade-off between expressive power and computational cost.} Another challenge concerning expressivity is exploring the realm of \emph{expressive GNNs}.
-While there are many works proposing GNNs whose expressivity surpasses the \wlone~ test, the GNN community needs principled methods of navigating this huge collection of architectures by providing guidelines for how expressive a GNN architecture needs to be to address a given task \cite{di2023does}.
+While there are many works proposing GNNs whose expressivity surpasses the \wlone{} test, the GNN community needs principled methods of navigating this vast collection of architectures by providing guidelines for how expressive a GNN architecture needs to be to address a given task \citep{di2023does}.
 In addition, in practice, we observe a trade-off between computational complexity and expressive power, where more expressive architectures typically come with a higher computational complexity.
 There is a need to quantify this trade-off formally.
-For example, there is a lack of theoretical knowledge to address questions such as: given specific expressive power requirements (e.g., \wlone, or \kwl, counting specific substructures), what are the lower bounds of the time and space complexity for a GNN model with the requisite representational capacity?
-Preliminary results in this direction were recently obtained \citep{tahmasebi2023power}.
+For example, there is a lack of theoretical knowledge to address questions such as: given specific expressive power requirements (e.g., \wlone, or \kwl, counting specific substructures), what are the lower bounds of the time and space complexity for a GNN model with the requisite representational capacity? \citet{tahmasebi2023power} recently obtained preliminary results in this direction.
 The answer to this question could guarantee that the GNN architectures we currently have are optimal in terms of complexity or, conversely, point towards possible improvements that can lead to GNNs with identical expressivity properties and improved complexity.

-\paragraph{Challenge II.6: Towards linking architecture, task, and graph structure.} In GNNs, the graph is both part of the input and the computational device.
-At times, the input graph might not be ideally suited for message passing, leading to phenomena such as over-squashing \cite{Alon2020}.
-Characterizing the graph properties that lead to such phenomena, e.g., through curvature \cite{Top+2021} or diffusion distances \cite{di2023onover}, can lead to more principled approaches for decoupling the computational and input graphs in MPNNs through {\em rewiring} \cite{barbero2023locality}, or more efficient sparse GTs.
-A better characterization of the tasks that can be implemented by a certain MPNN architecture on a certain graph, such as in the recent work of \cite{di2023does}, can also lead to a novel type of expressiveness results.
+\paragraph{Challenge II.6: Towards linking architecture, task, and graph structure.} In GNNs, the graph is part of the input and the computational device.
+At times, the input graph might not be ideally suited for message passing, leading to phenomena such as over-squashing \citep{Alon2020}.
+Characterizing the graph properties that lead to such phenomena, e.g., through curvature \citep{Top+2021} or diffusion distances \citep{di2023onover}, can lead to more principled approaches for decoupling the computational and input graphs in MPNNs through {\em rewiring} \citep{barbero2023locality,Qia+2023b}, or more efficient sparse GTs.
+A better characterization of the tasks that a specific MPNN architecture can implement on a particular graph, such as in the recent work of \cite{di2023does}, can also lead to a novel type of expressiveness results.